-- A shock with at least 70% chlorine
+- Shock with at least 70% chlorine

-- Protective eye wear
+- Protective eyewear

-- Rubber Gloves
+- Rubber gloves

-- 5 gallon bucket
+- 5-gallon bucket

-How To Shock Swimming Pool
+How to Shock a Swimming Pool

-- Fill 5 gallon bucket with water
+- Fill a 5-gallon bucket with water.

-- Stir the shock slowly to prevent splashing
+- Stir the shock slowly to prevent splashing.

-- Make sure pool is running
+- Make sure the pool is running.

 If your water has a high amount of algae, then you might have to treat the pool more than just one time.
 Otherwise, the algae might spawn again.
 Don't worry if the water looks cloudy and murky after adding the shock.
 Once the water runs through the filter for a while, the water will eventually start to look clearer.

-Once the chlorine levels are below 5.0, use algaecide, and allow it to work through the water for 24 hrs or so.
+Once the chlorine levels are below 5.0, use algaecide, and allow it to work through the water for 24 hours or so.

-Brushing & Vacuuming Pool
+Brushing and Vacuuming the Pool

 Use a brush and a vacuum to clean up any dead algae.
 Make sure to clean both the bottom and sides of the pool.
 If you are having trouble removing the dead algae, you can use flocculant.
 Flocculant bonds contaminants together to make algae easier to remove.

-After this treatment the water should be crystal clear.
+After this treatment, the water should be crystal clear.
 Check the chemical levels to ensure they are in the normal range.
-If algae comes back you can go through the process of shocking the pool again.
+If algae comes back, you can go through the process of shocking the pool again.